 - No litter will be tolerated.
 You will be asked to leave if there is litter in or around your swim.
 At the end of your session please take your litter home with you.

-- The toilets available are at Cottage Lane (Gold Lake car park) and the Cunning Man pub (during opening hours).
+- The toilet is at Cottage Lane (Gold Lake car park).
 Please use these as anyone caught defecating in the undergrowth will be asked to leave immediately.
 Please leave toilet facilities as you wish to find them.
 It’s essential that nobody puts any bagged waste in the toilet.

 - Dogs to be kept on leads at all times and please dispose of all waste appropriately.